SSHRC Institutional Grants (SIG)

 To allow eligible applicants to leverage CARIF grants, a simultaneous call for CARIF proposals will take place alongside the call for SSHRC Explore and SSHRC Exchange proposals.

-Afterwards, an ongoing intake will occur the Monday following Reading Week (February 25, 2019), with approved projects running from July 1st to June 30th in alignment with the College’s fiscal year.
+A fixed submission date for applications occurs on the Monday following Reading Week (February 25, 2019) with approved projects running from July 1st to June 30th in alignment with the College’s fiscal year.
+Applicants are welcome to submit proposals at any point up to or on the submission date.

 How to apply